Observer-Centrism

 An observer must be self-sustaining: its current state must reproduce itself.
 With finite resources, self-reference forces the dynamics into a closed loop.
 Approximate closure gives finite lifetime; only exact closure persists.

-The framework also makes testable predictions that distinguish it from existing theories: a specific angular signature in holographic noise measurable with co-located interferometers, a granularity scale in dark matter halos with a distinctive power-spectrum cutoff, and the non-convergence of gauge couplings at any energy — contradicting all grand unified theories.
+The derivation chain currently includes 30 derived results, 67 provisional.
+The framework also makes testable predictions that distinguish it from existing theories: a specific angular signature in holographic noise, a granularity scale in dark matter halos, and the non-convergence of gauge couplings at any energy.

 Read the Guide